Script are not enabled

 Cyril launched his teaching career as an instructor at West Virginia University in 1928.
 The next year he became an assistant professor at Louisiana State University, where he taught for four years.
 Unemployed after his appointment at LSU ended, Cyril moved back to San Francisco and worked on turning his dissertation into a book.
 In the fall of 1934, he joined the faculty of Marquette University in Milwaukee, Wisconsin, teaching medieval and renaissance history.
 A devout, scholarly man, Cyril remained at Marquette until his retirement in 1967.
 The Marquette University Press published his book The University of Toulouse in the Middle Ages: Its Origins and Growth to 1500 A.D. in 1958.

-Cyril created a Trust, with the Virginia Smith Trust as a Trustee, that funded scholarships with one-half of dollars going to support Marquette University graduate students and the other half to provide college scholarships to worthy, deserving and needy students who attended Merced or Golden Valley High School for at least three years and graduated.
+Cyril created a Trust, with the Virginia Smith Trust as Trustee, that would fund scholarships with one-half of dollars going to support Marquette University graduate students and the other half to provide college scholarships to worthy, deserving and needy students who attended a public high school in the City of Merced for at least three years.

 For more information or a paper application, please contact: